Anna-Peng/thoughts/README.md

 (Things I wrote when my mind wonders...
 PS.
 I call these "poems" but I have no idea how poetry works...)

 ## Angel's Light and Momma's Touch
+---
 Wakey wakey,\
 Let the angel shines the light into your eyes,\
 to fizz away the rays and replace them with colours,\
-to fuzz away the flutters and replace them with forms.\
+to fuzz away the flutters and replace them with forms.

 Look at these fingers and look at these toes,\
 Woe, they are clumsy and won’t stay still.

-Let me and my friends help, says Mr. Snake,
+Let me and my friends help, says Mr. Snake,\
-	we’ll wrap around them and act like leashes, for you to rein.
+	we’ll wrap around them and act like leashes,\
+for you to rein.

-Look at this button and look at this belly,
+Look at this button and look at this belly,\
 Woe, it is bloaty and won’t carry onward.

-Let me help, says Mrs. Pangolin,
+Let me help, says Mrs. Pangolin,\
-	I’ll curl up into a ball and act like a wheel, for you to roll forward.
+	I’ll curl up into a ball and act like a wheel,\

-Alas,
+for you to roll forward.

+Alas,\
-Mr snake and your friends are no good,
+Mr snake and your friends are no good,\
-	for I cannot balance left and right.
+	for I cannot balance left and right.\
 I fumble and tumble and go all ropey.

-Alas,
+Alas, \
-Mrs Pangolin you are no good,
+Mrs Pangolin you are no good, \
-	for I cannot stay still.
+	for I cannot stay still.\
 I roll forward and onward and cannot halt.

+Cry no more,\
-Cry no more, I’ll take away your woe.
+I’ll take away your woe.

-Let my gentle hands squeeze your fingers and tickle your toes,
+Let my gentle hands squeeze your fingers and tickle your toes,\
 	they’ll teach you how to reach and how to stand.

-Let my bosom receive your belly and your heart,
+Let my bosom receive your belly and your heart,\
 	it’ll teach you how to carry love and how to be strong.

-With mamma’s gentle touches,
+With mamma’s gentle touches,\
-I can now see,
+I can now see,\
-			grasp,
-				stand,
+&nbsp;			grasp,\
+&nbsp;&nbsp;				stand,\
-					explore,
+&nbsp;&nbsp;&nbsp;					explore, \
-						and plot a million adventures.
+&nbsp;&nbsp;&nbsp;&nbsp;						and plot a million adventures.

-### MY CAT
+## MY CAT
+---
 If you are sad I’ll lend you my cat.\
-My words are clumsy but my cat is fluffy.\
+My words are clumsy\
+&nbsp; but my cat is fluffy.\
-You need not be good or know what to do.\
+You need not be good \
+&nbsp; or know what to do.\
-Just lie down flat and let your belly exposed.\
+Just lie down flat and \
+&nbsp; let your belly exposed.\
 It’ll find you and your softest spot.
-\

 The trick is to be still and to not rush.\
 It may lay on your belly and tuck away its nose.\
 You have things to do and places to be.\
-But hold, spread and stay still.\
+But hold, spread and stay still.

-Let my fluffy cat warm your softest spot.\
+Let my fluffy cat \
+warm your softest spot.\
 How does it know? \
 It’s called instinct,\
 something words don’t own.

-### A businessman who’s met them all (For little Tycho)
+## A businessman who’s met them all (For little Tycho)
+---
 Honk honk away you go\
-Here comes the businessman who’s met them all\
+Here comes the businessman who’s met them all
-\

 Who have you met? the birdwatcher asks\
 I’ve met a giant who is tree-tall\
-You have met them all, the birdwatcher notes\
+You have met them all, the birdwatcher notes
-\

 Who have you met? the trainspotter asks\
 I’ve met a lady whose hair is waterfall-soft\
-You have met them all, the trainspotter hoots\
+You have met them all, the trainspotter hoots
-\

 Who have you met? the stargazer asks\
 I’ve met a singer whose neck is swan-long\
-You have met them all, the stargazer lulls\
+You have met them all, the stargazer lulls

-\
-A businessman who’s met them all.\
+A businessman who’s met them all.
-\

 Not all, says the dog-walker
-\

 How would you know!
-Hollers the businessman\
+Hollers the businessman
-\

 Have you met the eyes that make nights days?\
-No, says the businessman\
+No, says the businessman
-\

 Have you met the smiles that make hearts race?\
-No, says the businessman\
+No, says the businessman
-\

 Have you met the roaring belly that makes the ground shakes? \
-No, says the businessman\
+No, says the businessman

-\
-Then sir, you have not met them all.\
+Then sir, you have not met them all.
-\

 Where do I meet them?
-Asks the businessman\
+Asks the businessman
-\

 Visit the house with cackling fire in Shropshire,\
 There lives Tycho— \
 the sparkling eyes, \
 the enchanting smiles,\
-the roaring belly.\
+the roaring belly.

-\
-Then I’ve met them all?\
+Then I’ve met them all?
-\

 No, sir.
 You won’t.
-\

 Come back 3 years following, \
 13 years following, \
-30 years following and many more.\
+30 years following and many more.

-\
-Then I’ve met them all?\
+Then I’ve met them all?
-\

 No, sir.\
 You will still not have met him all.

-### The ball, the sofa, and the bowl
+## The Ball, the Sofa, and the Bowl
+---
 A child’s world is full of friends and foes.\
 Each little thing is an either-or:\
 The ball is her bestie as they can together roll.\